alpha123/uma-skill-tools/README.md

 It's kind of pointless to try to simulate lane changing because it's both too random and too dependent on other umas.
 The difference in distance traveled between inner and outer lanes can be quite significant, but probably doesn't affect the efficiency of skills that much.

-## Does not simulate HP consumption

-That is, it assumes you will always have a max duration last spurt.
-Given the intended purpose of testing skills, this isn't really relevant except for the hp_per skill condition.
-This will probably be implemented in the future at some point.

-This also means is_lastspurt is effectively synonymous with phase>=2, since your last spurt is assumed to start immediately.

 ## Skills that combine accumulatetime with a condition modeled by a probability distribution activate too early a lot of the time

 This is a bug but somewhat hard to fix with the current architecture.
 Basically, they activate immediately after the accumulatetime condition is satisfied more than would be predicted by the distribution used to model them.
 Fixing this is kind of non-trivial and in practice I think it's not really that important.